mattrussmill/qcvTouchUp/README.txt

 Image Editor (work in progress)

   ABOUT:
-      place holder, talk about the menus in summary (see wiki for more details)
+      place holder, talk about how to set up the project (see wiki for more details and use info)

   CONTRIBUTIONS:
       place holder about who participated, versions, reasons for development